thequinn/happyrobot-fde-task/README.md

 ## Supabase Table Setup

 Create the `loads` table in Supabase with columns matching the sample payload.
-You can do it by running the SQL in the Supabase dashboard (SQL Editor) or via psql.
+You can do it by running the SQL in the Supabase dashboard (SQL Editor), via `psql`, or using the Supabase CLI.

 SQL example: